oejames/nyt-story-globe/README.md

 ## Overview

 The **Modern Love Story Globe** visualizes articles from the New York Times Modern Love section on a 3D globe.
-Using Three.js for rendering and MongoDB, this project maps article locations on a globe.
+Using Three.js for rendering and MongoDB, this project maps article locations on a globe for interactive article sorting.

 ![image](https://github.com/user-attachments/assets/87bd1c79-2aa5-41db-aeee-057b62e0e61d)